Geelong is only 1 hour away from Melbourne by car or train and this regional city is really putting out all the stops this festive season!

 Also on the waterfront is Poppy Kettle playground, the famous Geelong bollards and Eastern Beach with the iconic ferris wheel.
 Click here for more ideas on where to go with kids in Geelong.

-Baby 2.0 and I had a fantastic day out in Central Geelong exploring all of their Christmas activations.
+Baby 2.0 and I have a fantastic day out in Central Geelong exploring all of their Christmas activations.
 Geelong is an easy day trip with the kids or a relaxing family mini-break if you want to stay the night to see the projections and tree light up.
 Best of all, the festive fun is all free!

 This post was produced in partnership with Tourism Greater Geelong and the Bellarine.